Involves the removal of unwanted facial or body hair with laser light.

 Lasers produce intense light that is absorbed by the pigment in hair called melanin.
 The melanin absorbs the light and heats up.
 This heat damages the hair follicle without hurting the surrounding tissue.
 The damaged hair follicle stops producing hair or replaces thick adult hair with a fine, light-colored hair (vellus hair).

 Traditional hair removal methods, such as waxing, shaving, and plucking, remove only the hair shaft.
 This leaves the hair follicle in place to grow new hair.
-Electrolysis delivers an electrical current to each follicle that can lead to permanent hair removal.
-However, it is painful and slow and usually requires multiple treatments over months or years.

 Laser hair removal is a safe, effective and convenient treatment alternative to other methods.
 Lasers can treat large areas quickly, often in the time it takes to shave.
 Improvements may be seen after only one treatment, but repeat treatments are usually required to achieve desired results.
 After Laser Hair treatment, the area may appear to have slight swelling and feel like a mild sunburn.
 These side effects usually resolve within a couple of hours.